 Roll Into Flatbreads

-10. Working one at a time, take a thepla dough ball and lightly sprinkle with flour on a clean, lightly floured surface.
+10. Working one at a time, take a dough ball and lightly sprinkle with flour on a clean, lightly floured surface.

 11. Use a rolling pin to flatten.